-Considering how easy it is to end up with a blank page, you might expect Word to provide an easy way to delete a page, regardless of how it’s inserted, but there’s no quick-click option that will do so.
+Considering how easy it is to end up with a blank page, you might expect Word to provide an easy way to delete a page, regardless of how it’s inserted; however, there’s no quick-click option that will do so.
 In this article, I’ll show you four ways to delete an unwanted page in a Word document.

-I’m using Microsoft 365 on a Windows 10 64-bit system, but you can use an earlier version.
-For your convenience, you can download the demonstration .docx and .doc files.
-Word for the web doesn’t support the Navigation pane method.
-In fact, Word for the web doesn’t display the entire blank page the way the desktop version does—it is hard to select a blank page.
-Show/Hide is available though.
+For this tutorial, keep in mind that Word for the web doesn’t support the Navigation pane method (method 2).
+In fact, Word for the web doesn’t display the entire blank page the way the desktop version does.
+Consequently, it’s hard to select a blank page.
+Show/Hide is available, though.

-How to find page breaks in Word
+Before you begin: How to find page breaks in Word

 Either way, a soft return will be in the mix somewhere if the text wraps to the top of the next page.
 You can sometimes adjust where a soft return occurs, but you don’t actually delete them.
 This discussion is about hard page breaks.

-When working with page breaks, try enabling Word’s Show/Hide feature.
+When working with hard page breaks, try enabling Word’s Show/Hide feature.
 Doing so displays both hard page and section breaks, making it easy to locate and remove them.

 You’ll find this option on the Home tab in the Paragraph group.
 Once you find the page breaks, they’re easy to delete when working with only a few.

-When you need to display a single page, regardless of its contents, position the cursor at the beginning of the page that follows the page you want to remove, and press Delete.
+In other words, if you want to remove page 2 of your document, you would need to go to the top of page 3 and press Delete.
 This works because the last character or code before the following page has to be a page break.
-Unfortunately, there’s no shortcut for moving the cursor to the top of the current page so you have to manually position the cursor yourself.
+Unfortunately, there’s no shortcut for moving the cursor to the top of the current page, so you have to manually position the cursor yourself.

 The Ctrl + Page Up might be a bit of help, but it goes to the top of the previous page.
 What this means is that you can use this shortcut if the page is truly blank.
 Even then, you might have trouble if there are paragraph marks before the page break.
 If the page has content, including blank lines, Ctrl + Page Up won’t work as expected.
 Fortunately, there’s an easier method.